Alipay: Comparison with other payment systems

-Regulatory concerns
+Regulatory history

+Prior to Alipay, third-party payment was a legal grey area in China.
+In an effort to build trust with regulators, Alibaba informed regulators about the development of Alipay from the outset and provided regulators with monthly updates on its development.
+As Alipay's popularity increased, it became accepted by Chinese regulators.
+In 2010, the People's Bank of China (PBoC) issued administrative measures regarding non-financial payment services.
+These measures retroactively recognized the legal status of online third-party payment platforms like Alipay.
+In 2011, Alipay obtained a license to become one of the first licensed non-financial institutions to conduct payment operations.

+The PBoC supported the growth of Yu'e Bao and similar funds with a permissive regulatory environment initially but began increasing regulation of such funds in 2017.

 In September 2021, the Chinese government stated its intent to dismantle the Alipay super app into separate businesses due to concerns over "systemic financial risks" as Chinese e-commerce and fintech firms had begun to amass huge troves of user data for their operations.
-The move essentially split Ant Group's consumer lending businesses, credit card-like Huabei and micro-loan provider Jiebei, from Alipay’s financial offerings.
+The move essentially split Ant Group's consumer lending businesses, credit card-like Huabei and micro-loan provider Jiebei, from Alipay's financial offerings.

 In November 2021, Alipay introduced a new privacy protection feature amid growing concerns over data privacy and after China's Personal Information Protection Law (PIPL) came into effect on 1 November 2021.
 The PIPL prohibits the unnecessary collection of personal information, abuse of personal privacy, and data exchanges with overseas entities.
 Alipay's new feature allows users to track how the app collects data about them and is an interactive equivalent to a privacy policy, which explains how an app collects, stores, and shares user data.

 Alipay was banned in India (along with other Chinese apps) on 2 September 2020 by the government amid the 2020 China-India skirmish.